Materials-Consortia/OPTIMADE/optimade.rst

     }

 Here, the three edges have identical labels, illustrating the non-uniqueness of :field:`derived_from`.
-:val:`"step-2"` and :val:`"step-3"` show that an unknown :field:`workflow_uri` is valid: explicit :val:`null` and omission are both acceptable.
+:val:`"step-2"` and :val:`"step-3"` show that an unknown :field:`workflow_declaration_uri` is valid: explicit :val:`null` and omission are both acceptable.
 The filter :filter:`filter=label="relaxed_structure"` on :query-url:`/v1/structures/step-2/source_of` returns exactly one match; the same filter on :query-url:`/v1/structures/final-structure/derived_from` returns all three.
-According to section `source\_of`_, a fully-modelled :entry:`runs`-based provenance path SHOULD also connect these structures, with the :val:`derived_rel` edges serving as the curation shortcut.
+According to section `source\_of`_, a fully-modelled :entry:`runs`-based provenance path SHOULD also connect these structures, with the :val:`derived_relationships` edges serving as the curation shortcut.

 Appendices
 ==========